Build a WSL Container Image

 Note

-for each package that needs to be installed on the Open Build Service worker that runs the KIWI NG build process.Setup the image type:
+zyppercommand above to the project configuration viaosc meta -e prjconfalong with the linesupport: PACKAGE_NAMEfor each package that needs to be installed on the Open Build Service worker that runs the KIWI NG build process.Configure the image type:

 Warning

-If the configured metadata path does not exist the build will fail.
-Furthermore there is no validation by KIWI NG that the contents of the metadata path are valid or complete with respect to the requirements of the WSL-DistroLauncher
+If the configured metadata path does not exist, the build will fail.
+Furthermore, KIWI NG does not check whether the metadata is complete or is valid according to the requirements of the

-must be enabled.
-For further details on how to setup the Windows machine
+further details on how to set up the Windows machine, see Windows Subsystem for Linux.